Quick Incremental Backups

 Changing Letter Assigned to External HD

-When backing up to an external hard drive (HD) using SyncToy it's important to change the letter assigned to that particular HD when it's plugged it.
+When backing up to an external hard drive (HD) I still recommend changing the letter assigned to that particular HD when it's plugged it.
 If you don't, Windows assigns letters as various things are plugged in and might not be the same the next time you want to update the backup.
-That letter is used to name the folder pair and can't be changed later in SyncToy.
-It is possible to change it later using FreeFileSync, but I still recommend giving it its own unique letter.
+It is possible to change it later using FreeFileSync, unlike with SyncToy, but I still recommend giving it its own unique letter.

 See Changing Drive Letters for details, but the quick version is: WinKey+X, choose "Disk Management", find you drive on the bottom half of the screen and right-click on it, choose "Change Drive Letter and Paths ...", click on the Change button, using the pull-down choose the new letter, click on OK, it will give you a warning that some programs may not work if you do, click on Yes, continue anyway.
 That's all there is to it.
 X might be a good letter for an eXternal HD.